 Help your child thrive in all aspects of their education

 We expect a lot from our kid’s school.
 We send them out each morning with the hope and expectation that they’ll be challenged academically, cared for socially, nurtured emotionally and encouraged physically.
-But when competing priorities come into play, it is often the physical aspect of education that gets deprioritized.
+But when competing priorities come into play, it is often the physical aspect of education that gets inadequately prioritized.

 By helping schools encourage and promote physical activity, your kids can feel better, work together as a team, reduce anxiety, feel empowered and have a healthy and fun experience.
+We’ll guide you along as you work with educators to increase physical activity in your child’s school.

 When you join the Active Schools movement, you can:

-Empower your kids to get the movement they need throughout the school day
+Empower your kids to get the movement they need throughout the school day and outside of school

 Joining The Active Schools Movement Gives You Tools To Help Schools Help Your Kids